 There is also plenty of evidence to show that it is incredibly synergistic with creatine.
 Therefore, when used/stacked properly, this new supplement can be an amazing tool to help you take your training to new levels, resulting in new personal records and added lean muscle.

 How Does Beta-Alanine Work?

 This happens because muscles function best in a very narrow pH range (See graph).
-Exercise can quickly cause an increase the acid level of your muscles.
+Exercise can quickly cause an increase in the acid level of your muscles.
 When this happens (acidosis), muscular performance suffers and muscle cramps happen much easier.

 Furthermore, if the pH drops too low, muscle work stops completely.
 So, keeping your muscles in an optimal pH range is immensely important.
-Staying in this optimal range allows your muscles to keep contracting at the same power level for a longer duration, enhancing strength, speed and endurance.
+Staying in this optimal range allows your muscles to keep contracting at the same power level for a longer duration, enhancing strength, speed, and endurance.

 Who Should Use Beta-Alanine?

 As you are starting to understand, boosting Carnosine levels with beta-alanine is extremely beneficial for athletes.
 It is very useful for anyone involved in athletic activities where strength, power, and muscular endurance are needed.

 It's for athletes participating in weight training who want to increase strength/lean body mass as well as athletes participating in speed or endurance events who want to prolong the onset of fatigue.
 It is also helpful for anyone who has hit a training plateau and is looking for something to bump them to the next level.

 * Ratings as of article's date of publication

 The research on beta-alanine suggests it is a powerful supplement that, when combined with specific other supplements, may significantly increases strength, lean body mass, power, and muscular endurance.